 Tinkering workshops give students an opportunity to learn through personal and meaningful experiences.
 Students are encouraged to develop their creative confidence and critical thinking.
 The workshops equip teachers with skills and tools they can recreate and build upon in order to enrich their teaching practice.
 The full list of workshops will be published in September 2019.
 Two popular examples of activities that will be on offer include:

-Workshops for 5th & 6th classes (primary), and 1st, 2nd and 3rd year classes (secondary) will be held on Monday mornings during term time between September and May 2019-2020.
-Teachers are required to attend one introductory training session in advance of their class workshop.
-The initial round of training sessions for teachers attending workshops in Autumn 2019 will be held on Saturday, September 7th 2019 (11am-1pm) and Wednesday, September 25th 2019 (5-7pm).
-For teachers attending the workshops between January and May 2020, the training workshops will be held on Wednesday, January 8th 2020 (5-7pm) and Saturday, January 11th (11am-1pm).
+Workshops for 5th & 6th classes (primary), and 1st, 2nd and 3rd year classes (secondary) will be held during term time between September and May 2019-2020.
+Teachers are required to undergo introductory training session in advance of their class workshop.
+This training can be held on the same day as the class visit, as the students are given a tour of the current exhibition.

 According to our Tinkering Teacher Ambassdor Deirdre Brennan (Firhouse Educate Together Secondary School) who visited Science Gallery Dublin with her class in March 2019, "tinkering activities at the Science Gallery are relevant to many Junior Cycle Science - Physical World Learning Outcomes such as designing, building, and testing a device that transforms energy from one form to another in order to perform a function.
 The marble machine activity helps students review and reflect on the skills and thinking used in carrying out investigations, and apply their learning and skills to solving problems in unfamiliar contexts."